fresh-creations/tammy/README.md

 The `tammy` package can be easily used in your own script or other setting files can be used with the existing `run_tammy.py` script by running run `python run_tammy.py --settings_file <your_settings.yaml>`.

+**Contributing**
+1. Follow the installation guidelines in quick start
+2. Install the required pre-commit hooks: `pre-commit install`
+3. Add tests for all added features
+4. Make a pull request from a new branch

 **Animation modes**
 1. Animation_2d
 2. Interpolation